JonathanWilbur/mueller-report/volume1.md

 The Office investigated Corsi's allegations about the events of October 7, 2016 but found little corroboration for his allegations about the day.
 248 **\[ REDACTED: Harm to Ongoing Matter \]** 249
-**\[ REDACTED: Harm to Ongoing Matter \]** 50
+**\[ REDACTED: Harm to Ongoing Matter \]** 250
-However, the phone records themselves do not indicate that the conversation was with any of the reporters who broke the Access Hollywood story, and the Office has not otherwise been able to identify the substance of the conversation.
-However, the Office has not identified any conference call participant, or anyone who spoke to Corsi that day, who says that they received non-public information about the tape from Corsi or acknowledged having contacted a member of WikiLeaks on October 7, 2016 after a conversation with Corsi.
+However, the phone records themselves do not indicate that the conversation was with any of the reporters who broke the Access Hollywood story, and the Office has not otherwise been able to identify the substance of the conversation. **\[ REDACTED: Harm to Ongoing Matter \]** 251 However, the Office has not identified any conference call participant, or anyone who spoke to Corsi that day, who says that they received non-public information about the tape from Corsi or acknowledged having contacted a member of WikiLeaks on October 7, 2016 after a conversation with Corsi.

-##### E. Donald Trump Jr. Interaction With Wikileaks
+##### e.
+Donald Trump Jr. Interaction With Wikileaks

 Donald Trump Jr. had direct electronic communications with WikiLeaks during the campaign period.
-On September 20, 2016, an individual named Jason Fishbein sent WikiLeaks the password for an unlaunched website focused on Trump's "unprecedented and dangerous " ties
+On September 20, 2016, an individual named Jason Fishbein sent WikiLeaks the password for an unlaunched website focused on Trump's "unprecedented and dangerous" ties to Russia, PutinTrump.org.
+252 WikiLeaks publicly tweeted: "'Let's bomb Iraq' Progress for America PAC to launch "PutinTrump.org' at 9:30am.
+Oops pw is 'putintrump' putintrump.org."
+Several hours later, WikiLeaks sent a Twitter direct message to Donald Trump Jr.,

+> A PAC run anti-Trump site putintrump.org is about to launch.
+The PAC is a
+> recycled pro-Iraq war PAC.
+We have guessed the password.
+It is 'putintrump.'
+> See 'About' for who is behind it.
+Any comments?
+253

 Several hours later, Trump Jr. emailed a variety of senior campaign staff: